winne27/fhem.js/README.md

 # Operation breakdown

-The fhem.js server establishes a permanent telnet connection to the standard fhem server and requests information foe all changed values (command: inform on).
+The fhem.js server establishes a permanent telnet connection to the standard fhem server and requests information for all changed values (command: inform on).
+It also forwards commands and responses between clients and the fhem server.

+Communication to clients with websockets were realized by the socket.io package.

 # Client